Storing reverse relation (or internal relation) metadata in a separate database table

 6.Save your work and recycle the Collections application pool: metadata can now be added to reverse links of this type in existing and new records.

-Note that the marked Metadata enabled option for a field and its Meta data properties will break compatibility for the relevant .inf with Axiell Collections older than 1.0.6673.28957 and Adlib for Windows 7.6.18093.2 (even though Adlib for Windows ignores the metadata setup).
-Removing the settings will restore compatibility with older versions although the extra SQL tables will remain present in the database.
+Note that the marked Metadata enabled option for a field and its Meta data properties will break compatibility for the relevant .inf with Axiell Collections older than 1.0.6673.28957.
+Removing the settings will restore compatibility with older versions although the extra SQL tables will remain present in the database table.
+Do not set up the metadata database table functionality if you are (also) still using the now deprecated Adlib for Windows.

 Searching metadata fields